codeite/sp-conf/README.md

 readPassword - Read a string but will obfuscate when logging the value out

 readUrl - Read a URL and will obfuscate the password if the URL contains one.

+## Deep freeze

+deepFreezeAndMakeClonable
+This will freeze all the properties on your object as well as sub objects.
+It will also add a cloneAndRefreeze property to the object that, when called, will create a clone.
+The clone will also be frozen.

+If you want to mutate the clone, when calling cloneAndRefreeze pass a callback with an argument that gets access to the clone before it is frozen.